joestrhq/PostBox/README.md

 At first get a copy of the source code.
 Preferrably via `git clone https://github.com/joestrhq/PostBox.git`.

-Initiate a build with `mvn -Djarsigner.skip=true clean package`.
+Initiate a build with `mvn -Dgpg.skip=true clean package`.

 The compiled plugin (`postbox-X.X.X-shaded.jar`) will be available in the `target` folder.